 Delicious and authentic, Paesano’s bustling tables and open kitchen play host to incredibly affordable Neapolitan artisan pizza.

-- High point: Delicious, quick, artisan pizza
+- High point: Authentic pizza in a bustling atmosphere

-- Notable dish: Artisan pizza
+- Notable dish: Any Pizza

 - Provides: Vegetarian options (at least ¼ main courses), Children's portions, Children's high chairs, Wheelchair access, Free wi-fi